MissJeanBrodie/jariana/README.md

 > **The images are placeholders.** Every picture is a promotional still from *Malcolm in the
 > Middle* (2000–2006), pulled live from a free API purely to stand in for layout and mood.
 They
-> are meant to be swapped out for Jackson and Ariana's real photographs / artwork.
+> are meant to be swapped out for Jackson's real photographs / artwork.
 None of the
 > placeholder imagery is owned or licensed here.

 Two deliberately distinct minimalist directions: